PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 - Must have good written communication skills and provide valuable feedback to COS 126 students.

-- Must committe to the grading schedule (see above).
+- Must commit to the entire grading schedule (see above).

 <!--
 ### Precept Assistant position